emilwallner/How-to-learn-Deep-Learning/README.md

 Think of your portfolio as evidence to a potential employer that you can provide value for them.

 When you are looking for your first job, there are four main roles you can apply for
-1. Machine learning engineering,
+1. Machine Learning Engineering,
-1. Applied Machine Learning researcher,
+1. Applied Machine Learning Researcher,
-1. Machine Learning Research scientist, and
+1. Machine Learning Research Scientist, and
-1. Software engineering.
+1. Software Engineering.

 A lot of the work related to machine learning is pure software engineering roles (category 4), e.g. scaling infrastructure, but that's out of scope for this article.